-Strategic Proposed Envir onmental Social options interventions Risks Mitigation measures Risks Mitigation measures Low economic value forests in lowland areas may not attract PFM organization Coffee farming in the forest has already degraded biodiversity and further permit of coffee farming in the forest may worsen the condition Stakeholder and community may not be mobilized as required Tragedy of the commons Enhance the economic value of the lowland forests through forest industry installation Strict control over the expansion of coffee planting in the forest Put in place where the undergrowth and natural regeneration of tree species allowed to grow Put in place the urges maintenance of minimum number of indigenous tree species where coffee is farmed Build own capacity of fire prevention system Educate people Select appropriate species for the purpose negative impact to adapt in low land woodland areas where there is different socio-economic and ecological conditions Creates dependency syndrome on local communities because of long term incentivization by implementing projects to protect the resource Conflict over benefit sharing and marginalization of certain segments of local community Conflict over skewed power relationship PFM may involve the exclusion of previous forest users from accessing forest resources Encourage self dependency of the PFM groups through enabling them generate their own income from the forest management activities All the communities members should become PFM members The PFM bylaw and the legal framework should define the power of the PFM leaders The leader should be sued in case of default Equal access rights to all members of the community need to be granted The PFM bylaw (either to be (i) strengthened where it exists or (ii) developed in new PFM sites by potential projects) should ensure access to all community members SO6: Enhancement of forest carbon stock Afforestation /refforestation Area enclosure Assisted natural regeneration Quarantined agroforestry species may become invasive and damage the natural environment May be less effective in cases where mono culture practice more benefits the environment (e.g. in dissected landscapes) Where the tree and crop or livestock components overlap in their use of resources, competition may lead to reduced productivity (e.g. Competition for water between tree and crop components is likely to limit productivity) Aggravate environmental degradation from setting of fires Establish strong quarantine centers at national and all regional government levels Integrate several crops and tree species in the agroforestry practices Integrate in the agroforestry system crops with low moisture demand Harvest water during the rainy water for dearth period use Firebreak structure and equipment should be in place Educate and enhance the awareness of community Fence to exclude encroachment Do not come close to the habitat/breeding place of wildlife Highly fragment land use types of an individual household and may end up in highly reduced products Difficult to introduce due to long gestation period of the trees Traditional monoculture farming system Intensive care for the various agroforestry practices consumes the time and energy of household members Physical relocation of local communities Increase productivity per unit area through improved input use (seed, fertilizer, etc.).
-Integrate several types of agroforestry crops and trees to get increased products from diversified crops and trees Opt for fast growing tree species Research centers should work on improving (shortening) of the long gestation period of local tree species The agroforestry system should integrate at least 2 and above 2 tree species with other crops The household should manage the size of the land that can be managed by the family members
+Strategic Proposed Envire onmental Social options interventions Risks Mitigation measures Risks Mitigation measures organization Coffee farming in the forest has already degraded biodiversity and further permit of coffee farming in the forest may worsen the condition Stakeholder and community may not be mobilized as required Tragedy of the commons Strict control over the expansion of coffee planting in the forest Put in place where the undergrowth and natural regeneration of tree species allowed to grow Put in place the urges maintenance of minimum number of indigenous tree species where coffee is farmed Build own capacity of fire prevention system Educate people Select appropriate species for the purpose low land woodland areas where there is different socio-economic and ecological conditions Creates dependency syndrome on local communities because of long term incentivization by implementing projects to protect the resource Conflict over benefit sharing and marginalization of certain segments of local community Conflict over skewed power relationship PFM may involve the exclusion of previous forest users from accessing forest resources their own income from the forest management activities All the communities members should become PFM members The PFM bylaw and the legal framework should define the power of the PFM leaders The leader should be sued in case of default Equal access rights to all members of the community need to be granted The PFM bylaw should ensure access to all community members SO6: Enhancement of forest carbon stock Afforestation /refforestation Area enclosure Assisted natural regeneration Quarantined agroforestry species may become invasive and damage the natural environment May be less effective in cases where mono culture practice more benefits the environment (e.g. in dissected landscapes) Where the tree and crop or livestock components overlap in their use of resources, competition may lead to reduced productivity( e.g. Competition for water between tree and crop components is likely to limit productivity) Aggravate environmental degradation from setting of fires Aggravate illegal cuttings and Establish strong quarantine centers at national and all regional government levels Integrate several crops and tree species in the agroforestry practices Integrate in the agroforestry system crops with low moisture demand Harvest water during the rainy water for dearth period use Firebreak structure and equipment should be in place Educate and enhance the awareness of community Fence to exclude encroachment Do not come close to the habitat/breeding place of wildlife Share benefit from the wildlife Highly fragment land use types of an individual household and may end up in highly reduced products Difficult to introduce due to long gestation period of the trees Traditional monoculture farming system Intensive care for the various agroforestry practices consumes the time and energy of household members Physical relocation of local communities Restriction over livestock Increase productivity per unit area through improved input use (seed, fertilizer, etc.).
+Integrate several types of agroforestry crops and trees to get increased products from diversified crops and trees Opt for fast growing tree species Research centers should work on improving (shortening) of the long gestation period of local tree species The agroforestry system should integrate at least 2 and above 2 tree species with other crops The household should manage the size of the land that can be managed by the family members Use mechanized/ improved technology for time and energy efficiency reason